rajeshpleti/SITHARAMA/Elysium search index .md

 |amale.gmail.com|*male|	yes|

 **WHEN TO USE:**

-1.When you are not sure with the order
+1.When you are not sure with the order for example:

-	Ex: a) response: quick brown fox
+	a) response: quick brown fox
 	b) response: quick fox brown

-2. While using wildcard
+2. While using wildcard for Ex:

-	Ex: a) response: quick b* for
+	a) response: quick b* for

 **THINGS TO REMEMBER:**

-1. Use field name if you are aware of that the expected results are from expected field
+1. Use field name if you are aware of that the expected results are from expected field for Ex:

-	Ex: a) response: quick brown fox
+	a) response: quick brown fox

 	This query searches only in the response field

 	b) quick brown fox

 	This query searchers all the fields and take longer time

 2. If your search term contains “:” add \ to escape Ex: a) cd://something

 	This will look for //something in field cd The right syntax would be cd\://

 ### 5. Numeric Search